You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 Surgical Approach

 The surgical approach to the proximal ureter is via a flank incision.
-The mid-ureter and distal ureter are reached with a retroperitoneal or transperitoneal lower abdomen incision: e.g., paramedian laparotomy or Gibson incision.
-A laparoscopic (robotic-assisted) approach is also possible, depending on previous operations.
-After identification, the ureter is marked with a vessel loop, followed by mobilization cranial and caudal to the stricture.
+The mid-ureter and distal ureter are reached with a retroperitoneal or transperitoneal lower abdomen incision, e.g., paramedian laparotomy or Gibson incision.
+A laparoscopic (robotic-assisted) approach is also possible.
+After identification, mark the ureter with a vessel loop and continue to mobilize the ureter cranial and caudal to the stricture.
 It is essential to treat the ureter atraumatically and to spare its vascular supply.

 Anastomosis of the Ureter: